Campus Police parking policy

 - Faculty/staff parking permits allow for parking in the designated Faculty/Staff parking lot.
 All Faculty and Staff will be issued an access card for the Faculty/Staff Parking Lot Control Gates at the Knight Campus.

-- Administrative Parking – Administrators, for the purpose of the parking policy, include positions such as Dean, Associate and Assistant Dean, Director, Assistant Director and other supervisory positions having a pay grade of at least fifteen (15) according to the Board of Governors Pay Plan or equivalent (i.e. Professional Staff Association).
-Administrators will be required to display appropriate vehicle identification as required by the Department of Security and Safety.
+- Administrative Parking – Administrators will be required to display appropriate vehicle identification/Administrator Parking Pass.
+Administrators, for the purpose of the parking policy, include positions such as Dean, Associate and Assistant Dean, Director, Assistant Director and other supervisory positions.
+Administrators are required to display appropriate vehicle identification as required by the Campus Police Department.

 - Members of the Board of Governors will be issued identification, to be displayed on the vehicle dash, which will permit parking in all areas designated for Official Visitors or Visiting Administrators.